The Templar of Aetolia

 Battlefury is the craft of war itself.
 It covers tempo, position, and controlled violence, the disciplined mastery of weaponry that any trained Templar develops through rigorous practice with blades and weapons of every form.
 A trained Templar is a master of steel.

 Righteousness is the holy art, a power derived almost wholly from the Templar’s own devoted fervor to the Light.
 Through this physical manifestation of faith and conviction, the Templar drapes themselves in auras: some that protect allies, some that bring ruin to enemies.
-Righteousness is the quintessential technique of any holy warrior, the discipline that separates a Templar from a mere swordsman.
+Righteousness is the core technique of any holy warrior, the discipline that separates a Templar from a mere swordsman.

 Skill abilities